SWvheerden/tari/RFC/src/RFC-0241_AtomicSwapXMR.md

 ### Commitment phase

-This phase allows Alice and Bob to commit to using their keys.
-This phase requires more than one round to complete Some of the information that needs to be committed depends on previous knowledge.
+This phase allows Alice and Bob to commit to using their keys and requires more than one round to complete.
+Some of the information that needs to be committed to depends on previous knowledge.

-Alice needs to provide Bob the following:
+Alice needs to provide Bob with the following:

-* Script key  \\( K_{Sa}\\)
+* Script public key: \\( K_{Sa}\\)
-* Monero public key:  \\( Xm_a'\\)
+* Monero public key:  \\( Xm_a\\)

 $$
 \begin{aligned}
-Xm_a' &=  x_a \cdot M \\\\
+Xm_a &=  x_a \cdot M \\\\
 \end{aligned}
 \tag{3}
 $$

-Bob needs to provide Alice the following:
+Bob needs to provide Alice with the following:

-* Script key  \\( K_{Sb}\\)
+* Script public key: \\( K_{Sb}\\)
-* Monero public key:  \\( Xm_b'\\)
+* Monero public key:  \\( Xm_b\\)

 $$
 \begin{aligned}
-Xm_b' &=  x_b \cdot M \\\\
+Xm_b &=  x_b \cdot M \\\\
 \end{aligned}
 \tag{4}
 $$

 ### XTR payment

-Alice will construct the Tari UTXO with the correct [script](#tariscript) and publish this to the blockchain, knowing that she can reclaim her Tari if Bob vanishes or tries to break the agreement.
-This is done with standard MW rules and signatures.
+Alice will construct the Tari UTXO with the correct [script](#tariscript) and publish the containing transaction to the blockchain, knowing that she can reclaim her Tari if Bob vanishes or tries to break the agreement.
+This is done with standard Mimblewimble rules and signatures.

-### XMR Payment
+### XMR payment

-If Bob cab see that Alice has published the Tari UTXO with the correct script, Bob can go ahead and publish the Monero UTXO with the aggregate key \\(Xm = Xm_a + Xm_b \\).
+When Bob sees that the Tari UTXO that Alice created is mined on the Tari blockchain with the correct script, Bob can go ahead and publish the Monero transaction containing the Monero UTXO with the aggregate key \\(Xm = Xm_a + Xm_b \\).

 ### Claim XTR

-If Alice can see that Bob published the Monero UTXO to the correct aggregate key \\(Xm\\).
-She does not yet have the required key \\(x_b \\) to claim the Monero.
+When Alice sees that the Monero UTXO that Bob created is mined on the Monero blockchain containing the correct aggregate key \\(Xm\\), she can provide Bob with the requird `pre_image` to spend the Tari UTXO.
+She does not have the missing key \\(x_b \\) to claim the Monero yet, but it will be revealed when Bob claims the Tari.
-But she can now provide Bob with the correct pre_image to spend the Tari UTXO.

-Bob can now supply the pre_image and his Monero private key to the transaction to unlock the script.
+Bob can now supply the `pre_image` and his Monero private key as transaction input to unlock the script.

 ### Claim XMR

-Alice can now see that Bob spent the Tari UTXO, and by looking at the `input_data` required to spend the script, she can learn
-Bob's secret Monero key.
-Although this key is public, her part of the Monero spend key is still private, and thus only she knows the complete Monero spend key.
+Alice can now see that Bob spent the Tari UTXO, and by examining the `input_data` required to satisfy the script, she can learn Bob's secret Monero key.
+Although this private key is now public knowledge, her part of the Monero spend key is still private, and thus only she knows the complete Monero spend key.
 She can use this knowledge to claim the Monero UTXO.

 ### The refund

-If something goes wrong and Bob never publishes the Monero, or he disappears.
-Alice needs to wait for the lock height `height_1` to pass.
-This will allow her to reclaim her Tari.
-But in doing so, she needs to publish her Monero secret key as input to the TariScript to unlock the Tari.
-In doing so, when Bob comes back online, he can use this knowledge to reclaim his Monero as only he now knows both parts of the Monero UTXO spend key.
+If something goes wrong and Bob never publishes the Monero, or he disappears, Alice needs to wait for the lock height `height_1` to pass.
+This will allow her to reclaim her Tari, but in doing so, she needs to publish her Monero secret key as input to the script to unlock the Tari.
+When Bob comes back online, he can use this public knowledge to reclaim his Monero as only he now knows both parts of the Monero UTXO spend key.

 ### The lapse transaction

-If something goes wrong and Alice never gives Bob the preimage, or she disappears.
-Bob needs to wait for the lock height `height_2` to pass.
-This will allow him to create claim the Tari he wanted all along.
-But in doing so, he needs to publish his Monero secret key as input to the TariScript to unlock the Tari.
-In doing so, when Alice comes back online, he can use this knowledge to claim the Monero she wanted all along as only she now knows both parts of the Monero UTXO spend key.
+If something goes wrong and Alice never gives Bob the requird `pre_image`, Bob needs to wait for the lock height `height_2` to pass.
+This will allow him to claim the Tari he wanted all along, but in doing so, he needs to publish his Monero secret key as input to the scrpipt to unlock the Tari.
+When Alice comes back online, she can use this public knowledge to claim the Monero she wanted all along as only she now knows both parts of the Monero UTXO spend key.

 ## Method 2